 - Live ammo or blanks

-- Signs – This includes all message based signs attached to costumes, picket signs, polling signs and dry erase boards.
+- Message Signs – This includes all message based signs, picket signs, polling signs and dry erase boards.
+If you think a sign is necessary for your cosplay, it must be approved at prop check.

 - Paddles – Regardless of the shape, size, material, or message that may be written on them, paddles of any kind will not be allowed.